-Note that these dimensions assume that you are using the same diameter rims that I used.
-If you use different size rims then obviously you will need to modify the dimensions to accommodate your particular arc.
+If you use different size rims then you will need to modify the dimensions to accommodate your particular arc.

-To align your rollers place the finished drum onto the roller box and then mark your roller positions.
-You may want to attach the rollers first with simple drywall screws (as I did) to test their positioning and then drill and bolt them later once you are happy with the alignment.
+Step 7: To align your rollers place the finished drum onto the roller box and then mark your roller positions.
+You may want to attach the rollers first with simple drywall screws to test their positioning and then drill and bolt them later once you are happy with the alignment.

-Once the roller box is complete you are ready to try the trommel out.
-Mine fits perfectly on top of my wheelbarrow which is handy so you may want to take your wheelbarrow size into account when planning your dimensions.
-You could also place the trommel on sawhorses or make permanent legs if you prefer.
+Step 8: Once the roller box is complete you are ready to try the trommel out.
 Just make sure the output side of the trommel is slightly downhill from the input side.

 If you have a large quantity of material to screen you may want to find a buddy who will keep turning the drum while you continue shoveling material.

-Once I tried the trommel out I discovered that if you pile a couple of shovelfuls of material in the uphill end of the drum and then turn it yourself some of the coarse material tends to spill uphill and out of the drum.
-To solve this problem I made a simple partition out of plywood to prevent this from happening.
-I don’t think this would be a problem when operating the trommel with a buddy since the material wouldn’t build up into such a large pile as you have when working alone.
+You may find that if you pile a couple of shovelfuls of material in the uphill end of the drum some of the coarse material tends to spill uphill and out of the drum.
+To solve this problem make a simple partition out of plywood to prevent this from happening.
+It will not be a problem when operating the trommel with a buddy since the material will not build up into such a large pile as you have when working alone.